AdobeDocs/commerce-operations.en/help/installation/sample-data/git-repositories.md

    fatal: The remote end hung up unexpectedly
    ```

-1. Ensure you checkout the branch of the sample data repository that corresponds with the branch you used from the main `magento2` repository.
+1. Ensure you check out the branch of the sample data repository that corresponds with the branch you used from the main `magento2` repository.

    For example:

-   If you used the `2.4-develop` branch of the Magento 2 repository, the Sample Data branch should be `2.4-develop`.
+   If you used the `2.4-develop` branch of the Magento Open Source GitHub repository, the Sample Data branch should be `2.4-develop`.

-   If you used the `2.4.3` branch of the Magento 2 repository, the Sample Data branch should be `2.4.3`.
+   If you used the `2.4.3` branch of the Magento Open Source GitHub repository, the Sample Data branch should be `2.4.3`.

    To checkout the correct branch, run the following command from the sample data repository's root directory (assuming you need the `2.4.3` branch):